 While frozen chicken thighs and minced meats will inspire countless Sunday dinner ideas – from curries and chillies to meatballs and pasta sauces – frozen chicken breasts are easily as versatile, and can be served super-casual or make a fancy meal if you feel like something a bit special for dinner on Sunday night.

-Chicken breasts will not only make you two of my favourite home-cooked comfort food meals – chicken schnitzel and chicken Stroganoff – but they also make chicken Kiev, which is an excellent choice for a more elegant meal, and this chicken schnitzel burger, which Terence created last week.
+Chicken breasts will not only make you two of my favourite home-cooked comfort food meals – chicken schnitzel and chicken Stroganoff – but they also make chicken Kiev which is an excellent choice for a more elegant meal, and this chicken schnitzel burger, which Terence created.

-Shredded chicken breast or pulled chicken can also be used in chicken congees, chicken noodle soups, chicken salads, and chicken tacos and burritos.
+Shredded chicken breast or pulled chicken can also be used in chicken congee, chicken noodle soup, chicken salad, and chicken tacos, and burritos with chicken.
 Better take them out of the freezer now!
 Our best Sunday chicken dinner ideas below.

 Best Chicken Breast Recipes – Chicken Schnitzel, Chicken Stroganoff, Chicken Kiev and More